putman10/pizza-website/README.md

 ## Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.

-##Allow the user to choose toppings and size for the pizza they'd like to order.
+1. Allow the user to choose toppings and size for the pizza they'd like to order.
-##Create a pizza object constructor with properties for toppings and size.
+1. Create a pizza object constructor with properties for toppings and size.
-##Create a prototype method for the cost of a pizza depending on the selections chosen.
+1. Create a prototype method for the cost of a pizza depending on the selections chosen.
 Use your own formula for this.
-##Keep it simple to start!
+1. Keep it simple to start!
 You do not need to have a complex formula for determining cost (although you can if you like).
 The most important part of this code review is using and demonstrating your understanding of constructors and prototypes.

+## Specs

+1. Collect user info and create receipt and pizza object with name.
+  1. Input = Ryan
+  1. Output = name:Ryan, toppings:, size

+1. Show/Hide and change view to allow the customization of pizza.

+1. User selects toppings which will visually show customized pizza components and store information in new pizza object.

+1. User will click add to order starting price calculations

+1. Website will return total cost of pizza.

 ## Setup/Contribution Requirements